temenostech/temenos-platform-documentation/docfx_project/home/faq.md

 - **Who will handle customers’ queries/issues for Deployment Platform?**

-Sales queries will be handled via the Temenos SaaS (CloudPlatformSupport@temenos.com) support team.
 Support is available through a dedicated online support portal for cloud infrastructure issues.
 All Product issues remain through the Temenos Customer Support.

 - **Data and Security Considerations**